yassineAbou/LLMS/README.md

 - Status: 🔄 in progress
 - Integrating the app with Horde AI's REST API to enable AI-powered features and data processing.

-#### 3. Implement User Authentication 🔒

-- Status: ⏰ Not Started
-- Securing the app with user authentication to enable personalized features and data.

 ## 🏗️ Architecture